finbourne/lusid-sdk-python/sdk/docs/CalendarsApi.md

 # **list_calendars_in_scope**
 > PagedResourceListOfCalendar list_calendars_in_scope(scope, as_at=as_at, page=page, limit=limit, property_keys=property_keys, filter=filter)

-[EARLY ACCESS] ListCalendarsInScope: List all calenders in a specified scope
+ListCalendarsInScope: List all calenders in a specified scope

 List calendars in a Scope at a point in AsAt time.